adamkurth/reborn_dev/doc/source/installation.rst

 project's git repository (this can be a bit complicated, but probably worth the effort for large projects).

 The main setup task is to simply ensure that Python can load the bornagain package, which means that it must be found in a path where python searches for packages.
-Here are three different suggestions that you might use to get your path set up:
+Here are three different options that you might use to get your path set up:

-1) The best way is to set the appropriate environment variable so that Python looks in the right place for bornagain.
+Option (1): The best way is to set the appropriate environment variable so that Python looks in the right place for bornagain.
 If you are using the bash shell, you can do the following:

 .. code-block:: bash